*Updated June 2024

 Walsingham

-Head to the wonderful wine world of Vines Me in Walsingham.
+Vined Me Head to the wonderful wine world of Vined Me in Walsingham.
 It is just a hop skip and a jump away from the farm shop, on Wells Road.
-Open Tuesday through to Saturday 10am until 6pm. https://www.vinedme.co.uk
+Open Tuesday through to Saturday 10am until 6pm.
+With over 30 wines by the glass and local beers too. https://www.vinedme.co.uk

 Morston